top of page

 Greek Slow Worm (Anguis graeca)

-🇬🇧 The Greek Slow Worm is a harmless legless lizard resembling a small snake, measuring up to 50cm.
+The Greek Slow Worm (Anguis graeca) is a harmless legless lizard resembling a small snake, measuring up to 50cm.
 Its smooth, shiny scales are typically brown or grey, sometimes with a hint of bronze.
 It can be found in Greece's woodlands, gardens, and rocky areas, where it feeds on insects, slugs, and small invertebrates.
 This lizard is known for its ability to shed its tail to escape predators.

-The Corfu Nature Website currently contains over 4,000 photographs of more than 900 wildlife species found on Corfu.
+The Corfu Nature Website currently contains over 6,000 photographs of more than 1,100 wildlife species found on Corfu.

 If you find something new that is not in the database, please submit it to the website.

-Nature of Corfu Website - version 8.1
+Nature of Corfu Website - version 9.0

 All photographs published on this website are copyright of the original photographer and are reproduced with their permission.